nes-lab/shepherd-tools/shepherd_core/README.md

   - fixtures support inheritance
 - models support
   - auto-completion with neutral / sensible values
-  - complex and custom datatypes (ie. PositiveInt, lists-checks on length)
+  - complex and custom datatypes (i.e. PositiveInt, lists-checks on length)
   - checking of inputs and type-casting
   - generate their own schema (for web-forms)
   - pre-validation